The Sayvant Quality System (SQS)

 Sayvant deploys and manages models fine-tuned for acute care documentation to improve reliability and guard against model drift.

-Across 100+ sites.
-Sparse dictations, complex multi-system presentations, trauma patients, and extended stays.
+Sparse dictations, complex multi-system presentations, trauma patients, and extended stays that represent the reality of acute care.
 Cases that other models don't have access to or train on.

 Site-level configurability